esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 	- 1D increment set to 1 word
 	- 2D increment set to 1 word

-By exploiting the 2D increment, it's possible to implement a non-continuous read and/or write.
+Moreover, by exploiting the 2D increment, it is possible to implement a 2D non-continuous read and/or write.

 [INSERIRE ESEMPIO GRAFICO PRESO DAI DISEGNI DELL'IM2COL]

-Detailed formulas for the computation of 2D increments are reported in application defined in the `\example_dma_2d` folder.
+Detailed formulas for the computation of 2D increments are reported in the example application in the `\example_dma_2d` folder.

 #### Zero padding

-The DMA is capable of performing zero padding on the extracted data, both in 1D and 2D transactions.
+The DMA is capable of performing zero padding on the extracted data, both in 1D and 2D transactions, within a single transaction.
-This is done by setting four padding parameters:
+This is achieved by setting four padding parameters:

 - **T**op
 - **B**ottom
 - **L**eft
 - **R**ight

-e.g.
+e.g. Let's consider a 2x3 matrix:

 		| T | T | T | T | T |
 		| L | x | x | x | R |